MartinKemei/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     * Shell Variables - A shell variable is a special variable that is set by the shell and is required by the shell in order to function correctly.
     Some of these variables are environment variables whereas others are local variables.

+## Shell Initialization Files
+   * System-wide configuration files include '''/etc/profile''' '''/etc/bashrc''' - All settings that you want
+   to apply to all your users' environments should be in this file.
+   * Individual user configuration files e.g '''~/.bash_profile''' '''~/.bash_login''' '''~/.profile''' '''~/.bashrc''' &&
+   '''~./bash_logout